 This is a complex area of the law and legal advice should be sought to assess whether the easement or covenant can be enforced and what steps to take to prevent any wrongful interference with your easement.

-Quinn & Co have experience in this area of law and if you wish to discuss your case and see how we can help you please contact Joseph Quinn on 01392 248858 or email us at email@example.com
+Quinn & Co have experience in this area of law and if you wish to discuss your case and see how we can help you please contact Joseph Quinn on 01392 248858 or email me at firstname.lastname@example.org

 This article does not constitute legal advice.
 Specific legal advice should be taken before acting on any of the topics covered.